alexpiper/taxreturn/README.md

 Examples
 --------

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem

--   Step 1 - Downlaod sequences for BOLD and genbank
--   Step 2 - Convert bold to have genbank accessions using taxizedb and merge fastas
--   Step 3 - clean sequences using a PHMM of COI - Include a RDS data file already trained on the midori set
--   Step 4 - cluster and Purge misannotated sequences using insect::Purge
--   Step 5 - Fetch heirarchial taxonomy using taxizedb
--   Step 6 - Trim to amplicon region using insect::VirtualPCR